pfizer-opensource/torsional-strain/README.md

 This will add a package called `torsional-strain 1.0.0` with a floe called `Torsional Strain Energy` to Orion.
 ![Floe Screenshot](floe_screenshot.jpg?raw=true "Floe Screenshot")

+## Running the Floe
 The floe requires only one input: a dataset of molecules for which we want to calculate torsional strain.
+The floe generates two datasets as primary outputs:
+1. `output`: one output molecule per input molecule, with total molecular strain, strains at every torsion, and the torsional energy profiles of all the torsions attached as SD properties
+2. `qm_confs`: QM-optimized conformers for each torsional fragment for each molecule

+The floe also generates datasets for torsional fragments, pre-QM torsional conformers, and conformers that fail various QM stages.